email linkedin

 The world’s first energy islands will be constructed in Denmark, exploiting our immense wind resources in the North and Baltic seas.
 The energy islands will serve as hubs that can create better connections between energy generated from offshore wind and the energy systems in the region around the two seas.

-In the North Sea, an artificial island will be established, which will be a hub for 3 GW offshore wind farms and with the possibility of 10 GW in the long term, and will thus be able to cover the consumption of 10 million households.
-The wind turbines that will supply power to the island are expected to be larger than they are today, and will go further out to sea than before.
-The technical equipment for energy distribution will be located on the island.
-It will not be possible to see the turbines from land.
-The energy islands are part of the development of the energy systems of the future, and it is part of the political agreements that electricity from the energy islands should be converted into new forms of energy (e.g., Power-to-X).
-This means that green power will contribute to the phasing-out of fossil fuels in both Denmark and Europe.
+In the North Sea, an artificial island will be constructed, which will be a hub for 3-GW offshore wind farms, with the possibility of 10 GW in the long term — enough to power 10 million households.
+The wind turbines that will supply power to the island are expected to be larger than they are today, and they will extend further out to sea than before.
+The technical equipment for energy distribution will be located on the island; it will not be possible to see the turbines from land.
+The energy islands are part of the development of the energy systems of the future.
+Political agreements state that electricity from the energy islands should be converted into new forms of energy (e.g., Power-to-X), creating green power that will contribute to the phasing out of fossil fuels in both Denmark and Europe.

 In the Baltic Sea, the technical equipment for energy distribution will be located on Bornholm, where electricity from offshore wind farms will be transported to the electricity grid on Zealand and neighboring countries.
 The offshore wind farms will stand approximately 20 km south-southwest of the coast and will be visible but not dominant on the horizon.

-The parks at Bornholm must have a capacity of 2 GW corresponding to the electricity consumption of two million households.
-Like the island in the North Sea, the ambition is for electricity from the offshore wind farms to be able to be converted into other forms of energy, for example Power-to-X.
+The parks at Bornholm must have a capacity of 2 GW, corresponding to the electricity consumption of two million households.
+Like the island in the North Sea, the ambition is for electricity from the offshore wind farms to be converted into other forms of energy (Power-to-X).

 Additional Information Sources